esutwo/docker-osticket/README.md

 This is the location where language packs can be added.
 There are several languages included in this image.
 If you want to add / change them, you can use this volume.

-`/var/log/nginx`
+`/var/log/apache2`

-nginx will store it's access & error logs in this location.
+httpd will store it's access & error logs in this location.
 If you wish to expose these to automatic log collection tools then you should mount this volume.

 # Environmental Variables